xrr-233/xrr-233/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a nearly-graduated student at City University of Hong Kong, and will take MSc in Computer Science (Multimedia & Creative Technologies) at USC soon.
-I am interested in and  looking to collaborate on computer-graphic-related topics, like 3D reconstruction, digital human (with computer vision), etc.
+I am currently a Master of Science student studying Computer Science (Multimedia & Creative Technologies) at University of Southern California.
+I am interested in and looking forward to develop and collaborate on CG-related topics, like 3D reconstruction, digital human (with computer vision), etc.

 I only accept email contact, so please contact me by the email provided in my profile instead.